renatoathaydes/safeson/README.md

 }
 ```

 Notice that only the constructor parameter names matter.
-Fields are not used.
+Fields and getters are not used.

 The JSON object may contain extra fields that are not present in the POJO's constructors.

 `Optional` can be used in constructor parameters to allow JSON objects missing certain fields to de-serialize into
-a POJO, but use the fields if available.
+a POJO.
+The field will be set if present, but will be an instance of `Optional.empty` otherwise.

 POJOs can have nested POJOs as long as their types can also be de-serialized by SafeSON.